LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 #.
 Once the "self" is successfully acquired and is not null, the rest of the
    member method can proceed.
 This member method accepts one parameter, which is the path to the file that will be opened.
-Since the path is a string value, it can be acquired using ``lasso_getTagParam``.
+Since the path is a string value, it can be acquired using `lasso_getTagParam`.
 If the path parameter was not passed to the open member method, an error should be returned and indicated to the user.
-All of this can be seen on lines 400-418 of the CAPIFile.cpp
+All of this can be seen on lines 400-418 of the :file:`CAPIFile.cpp` file:
-   file:

    .. code-block:: c++